OLD EAST STONEHOUSE

 At that time the chairman of the directors was Mr W O Hosking and the company secretary was Mr S Marks.
 Other directors included Mr W Hosking and Mr R F Butland.
 There were three assistant managers, Mr G Hick, Mr R W King and Mr F W Sage.

-Once the devastation of the Second World War was out of the way, the business once again flourished, with the 55th branch being opened in September 1959 and three other business, The Without Delay Cleaners (Plymouth) Ltd, Coronation Dry Cleaners, and Crawford Dry Cleaners, being amalgamated from November 30th 1959.
+Once the devastation of the Second World War was out of the way, the business once again flourished, with the 55th branch being opened in September 1959 and three other business, The Without Delay Cleaners (Plymouth) Limited, Coronation Dry Cleaners, and Crawford Dry Cleaners, being amalgamated from November 30th 1959.